shizhengLi/Learning-English-With-TED/README.md

 # Learning English From TED

-This repo contains materials about studying English.
+This repo contains materials for studying English.

 - TED: learning notes of TED speeches

-Format
+Format of learning notes

 ```markdown
 # Title